 - 2 tablespoons unsalted butter, softened and cut into small pieces

 - 1 teaspoon Meyer lemon zest

 - 1 tablespoon coarse sugar*

-Preheat oven to 350°.
-Place 6 4-ounce ramekins** inside a large baking pan.
+- Preheat oven to 350°F. Place 6 4-ounce ramekins** inside a large baking pan.

-In a separate bowl, combine egg yolks and butter until well mixed.
-Whisk in milk, zest, and juice.
+- In a separate bowl, combine the egg yolks and butter until well mixed.
+Whisk in the milk, zest, and juice.

 - Add the lemon mixture to the sugar mixture.
 Whisk until smooth.

 - Using an electric mixer on medium-high speed, beat the egg whites and salt until they form stiff peaks.
 Gently fold the egg whites into the lemon and sugar mixture.

 - Divide the mixture evenly among the ramekins.
 Sprinkle the top of each with coarse sugar.

 - Pour hot water into the large baking pan so that the water is about halfway up the sides of the ramekins.